 In a previous post I’d covered doing site-to-site IPSec tunnels on Cisco routers when one or both devices are behind NAT.
-But what if multiple spoke routers are behind the same NAT address?
-Or simply have dynamic IP addresses?
+But what if multiple spoke routers have dynamic IP addresses?
+Or how about many behind the same NAT address?

 The solution is to have the spoke routers authenticate using FQDN hostname rather than IP address.
 I’ve seen lots of examples which overly complicate how to do this.
 It’s actually pretty simple and only requires minor changes.
 Let’s assume the spoke routers have dynamic IPs and the hub has a static IP of 203.0.113.222…

-On spoke routers with IKEv1, simply replace the “crypto keyring” statement with “crypto isakmp peer” to use IKE aggressive mode, like this:
+On spoke routers with IKEv1, simply replace the “crypto keyring” statement with “crypto isakmp peer” to use FQDN authentication and IKE aggressive mode, like this:

 hostname spoke1 ! no crypto keyring MyHub crypto isakmp peer address 203.0.113.222 [vrf InternetVRFName] set aggressive-mode password XXXXXXXX set aggressive-mode client-endpoint fqdn spoke1.mydomain.com !

-Note the “fqdn” name doesn’t necessarily need to match the router’s hostname
+Note the fqdn hostname doesn’t necessarily need to match the router’s hostname

 crypto ikev2 keyring MY_IKEV2_KEYRING peer MyHub address 203.0.113.222 pre-shared-key MySecretKey1234 !
 Must be 16 chars or longer